itssplash/BestBuyApp/README.md

 | Virtual-worker    | https://hub.docker.com/repository/docker/itssplash/virtual-worker-l8/general                      |

 ## 5. Demo Video
-Watch the demo video showcasing the application functionality, including AI-powered product descriptions and image generation, and the integration with the managed order queue service: [Demo Video Link]
+Watch the demo video showcasing the application functionality, including AI-powered product descriptions and image generation, and the integration with the managed order queue service: [[Demo Video Link]](https://algonquinlivecom-my.sharepoint.com/:v:/g/personal/abhi0012_algonquinlive_com/EazYQaGhYMpEnriSo1_tK7YBFjX2e3Jsr30mNRWp-cix2w?e=Zt6OVM&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D)

-## 6. Optional Task: CI/CD Pipeline
-*Note: The professor has mentioned that RabbitMQ should be used if Azure Service Bus is not functional.
-Implementing the optional CI/CD task will result in full marks for the assignment.*

 ### CI/CD Pipeline Implementation (Bonus)
 - Set up a CI/CD pipeline for each microservice using GitHub Actions or Azure DevOps.
 - Automate the build, test, and deployment processes to ensure continuous integration and continuous deployment.

-## 7. Known Issues and Limitations (Optional)
+## 6. Known Issues and Limitations
-*List any issues or limitations you encountered during development.*
+1. **Connecting Order-Service with RabbitMQ**:
+   Establishing a seamless connection between the Order-Service and RabbitMQ required troubleshooting authentication and connection settings.
+Ensuring message delivery reliability was also a significant task, especially during high workloads.

+2. **Integrating Makeline-Service with RabbitMQ**:
+   The Makeline-Service faced issues processing messages from RabbitMQ due to configuration mismatches and handling message retries for failed deliveries.
+Debugging these issues consumed additional time during development.

+3. **AI Integration**:
+   - Integrating GPT-4 and DALL-E with the Azure OpenAI Service required managing API keys securely and ensuring that API quotas and limits were not exceeded during testing.
+   - Generating product descriptions and images for a large dataset demanded efficient use of resources and rate-limiting strategies.

+4. **Kubernetes Deployment**:
+   Deploying the application on Kubernetes was complex due to the need to configure multiple microservices, StatefulSets, ConfigMaps, and Secrets.
+Ensuring communication between services within the cluster required careful setup of networking rules and service discovery.

+5. **Handling Secrets and Sensitive Data**:
+   Managing sensitive information like API keys, database credentials, and RabbitMQ connection details securely using Kubernetes Secrets required thorough attention to detail to prevent unintentional leaks.

+6. **Service Reliability in Kubernetes**:
+   - Encountered challenges in scaling services while maintaining consistent performance across multiple replicas.
+   - Implementing health checks for services to ensure self-healing in the event of a failure required additional testing and configuration.

+7. **CI/CD Pipeline Setup (Optional Task)**:
+   - Automating builds and deployments for each microservice introduced complexity in managing pipeline configurations.
+   - Debugging failed builds or deployments in the CI/CD workflow required significant effort, especially for Kubernetes deployment steps.

+### Known Limitations
+- The applicationâ€™s current implementation is dependent on Azure OpenAI Service or OpenAI APIs, which might incur additional costs or encounter rate limits during heavy usage.
+- RabbitMQ is used as a fallback for Azure Service Bus; however, this may not fully replicate the scalability and management features offered by a cloud-managed service.
+- MongoDB StatefulSet might face challenges during high scalability requirements due to its design limitations in Kubernetes.

-## 8. Additional Notes
+## 7. Additional Notes
 - Ensure you have configured your application with ConfigMaps and Secrets to manage configurations securely.
 - The `AI-Service` utilizes the Azure OpenAI Service to interface with GPT-4 and DALL-E for generating AI-based content.